-Taylor Swift Condemned On Social Media For Gun Reform Support ‘Publicity Stunt’
+Taylor Swift Condemned On Social Media For Gun Reform Support, Called ‘Publicity Stunt’

 The article added that Swift pointed out that nobody should have to go to school, a nightclub, or to a concert in fear of gun violence.

-“I’ve made a donation to show my support for the students, for the March for Our Lives campaign, for everyone affected by these tragedies, and to support gun reform,” Swift is quoted as saying.
+“I’ve made a donation to show my support for the students, for the March for Our Lives campaign, for everyone affected by these tragedies, and to support gun reform,” Swift said.

 However, many commenters are claiming that Swift’s support isn’t altruistic.
-The comments after a similar article about Swift’s support on Slate weren’t very flattering.
+The comments after a similar article on Slate weren’t very flattering.

 “She’s playing the celebrity ‘don’t offend anybody’ game.
-It’s what she does; paying the mortgages depends on it,” says Mikestand.
+It’s what she does; paying the mortgages depends on it,” read a comment.

-“Eventually she would have to address the widespread assumption that she tacitly endorses rightwing-nutjob beliefs,” claims @Bugsy, hinting that Swift is using the situation to save her brand.
+“Eventually she would have to address the widespread assumption that she tacitly endorses rightwing-nutjob beliefs,” claims one commenter, hinting that Swift is using the situation to save her brand.

 Then, there’s Twitter.